AdobeDocs/control-panel.en/help/sftp/using/ip-range-allow-listing.md

 * **Add IP ranges to the allow list** rather than single IP addresses.
 To add a single IP address to the allow list, append a '/32' to it to indicate that the range only includes a single IP.
 * **Do not add very wide ranges to the allow list**, for example including > 265 IP addresses.
 The Control Panel will reject any CIDR-format ranges that are between /0 and /23.
 * Only **public IP addresses** can be added to the allow list.
-* Make sure to **regularly delete IP addresses** that you don't need anymore from the allow list.
+* Make sure to **set an expiry for your IP addresses**.
+This way, unused IP ranges are automatically disabled once you do not need them anymore.

 ## Adding IP addresses to the allow list {#adding-ip-addresses-allow-list}